Keremyardan/Tourism_Agency/README.md

-A hotel management system created with Java Swing.
+A hotel management system created with Java Swing and powered with PostgreSQL.

 You may create employee or admin accounts.
 Each account has different skills.